Advance utility relocation work

 How will construction impact my neighborhood?

-Temporary street closures are be required as part of the construction process in order for construction crews to be effective and efficient, while also providing a safe working environment for both the crews and local residents and their property.
+Temporary street closures will be required as part of the construction process in order for construction crews to be effective and efficient, while also providing a safe working environment for both the crews and local residents and their property.
 CTA and its contractor, Walsh-Fluor, actively coordinate with residents and businesses to provide notification of upcoming work, ensure continued access to property and provide alternative parking for residents who need it.
 Contractors are required to provide off-street parking off site for construction workers to maintain on-street parking availability.

 How will construction impact local businesses?